 Very beautiful and very well-maintained SLR McLaren 722s.
-The vehicle comes from first hand. (+briefly registered in the name of Daimler AG).
+The vehicle comes from first Hand as well as briefly registered in the name of Daimler AG.
 The SLR is in very good condition and has been regularly serviced by a Mercedes-Benz branch.
 Everything on this vehicle is original and there is no damage.
 We are offering this vehicle for sale on behalf of a customer.

 Visit us at Mercedes-Benz Museum Stuttgart and let yourself be convinced by this vehicle.

 No liability for printing and writing errors.

 Subject to error and prior sale.

 229L & 2 XXL= Germany

 202B = Owner’s manual and service booklet – German

 952 = SLR Edition 722 S